geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

 ```

-## A simple example
+## A simple observable model

-We will build a binary classifier using as a model the AveragedPerceptron.
+As a simple example, we will build a binary classifier using as a model the `AveragedPerceptron`.
 Moreover,
 we will use Shogun's Python interface to code it.

 First of all, we import some Shogun's methods which will be used to instantiate